deadlyvipers/dojo_rules/introduction.md

 \
 Hi.
 My name is Ross, and I\'92m new in town.
 I have three cats and four dogs.
 I love animals, and only eat fish.

 My favorite path on CodeSchool, so far, is the git path.
 But I think it will end up being the Electives path.
-Thanks, CodeSchool.  i <3 u.}
+Thanks, CodeSchool.  i <4 u.

+##DEADLY SKILS
+*Remembering my childhood
+*Looking at deer out the window
+*Chocolate milk}